martinliptak/chewytracker/README.md

 # README #

 ChewyTracker keeps track of your calories.

 It is a sample application to try out new things.
 Some ideas (a note for myself):
 - replace Cancancan with Pundit
 - improve the UX of dashboard (consider using React.js)

 [http://chewytracker.herokuapp.com/](http://chewytracker.herokuapp.com/)

-## Using the API
+## API

 ```